Infrared VISTA View of Stellar Nursery in Monoceros

 Wide Field View of the R Coronae Australis Region

 This spectacular wide field image shows the area around the star R Coronae Australis.
-A huge dust cloud, about eight light-years across, dominates the centre of the image.
-The bluish reflection nebula close to R Coronae Australis is right of centre and the globular cluster NGC 6723 lies to the upper-right of the nebula.
-Corona Australis is a tiny tiara-shaped constellation, located next to the larger constellation of Sagittarius, in the direction of the centre of the Milky Way.
+A huge dust cloud, about eight light-years across, dominates the center of the image.
+The bluish reflection nebula close to R Coronae Australis is right of center and the globular cluster NGC 6723 lies to the upper-right of the nebula.
+Corona Australis is a tiny tiara-shaped constellation, located next to the larger constellation of Sagittarius, in the direction of the center of the Milky Way.
 In spite of its faintness, this southern winter constellation can be easily spotted from dark sites because of its characteristic shape and position in the sky.
 Credit: Loke Kun Tan (StarryScapes.com)

 The Field Around Yellow Hypergiant Star HR 5171

-HR 5171, the brightest star just below the centre of this wide-field image, is a yellow hypergiant, a very rare type of stars with only a dozen known in our galaxy.
+HR 5171, the brightest star just below the center of this wide-field image, is a yellow hypergiant, a very rare type of stars with only a dozen known in our galaxy.
 Its size is over 1300 times that of the Sun — one of the ten largest stars found so far.
 Observations with ESO’s Very Large Telescope Interferometer have shown that it is actually a double star, with the companion in contact with the main star.
 Credit: ESO/Digitized Sky Survey 2